Comparatives and Superlatives.

 An image of two balls with a caption explaining that the tennis ball isn't as big as the football to illustrate comparative forms in English grammar.

-• I’m not as old as him.
+• I’m not as young as I used to be!

 Continuous Change with Comparatives.

-• This restaurant is getting more and more expensive.
+This restaurant is getting more and more expensive.

 • This problem is getting bigger and bigger.